tomaskala/blocklists/README.md

-# blocklist
+# blocklists

-An Adblock Plus-compatible blocklist of the various spammy websites containing scraped results from github, stack-overflow and similar websites.
-Blocks the websites from appearing inside Google and DuckDuckGo search results.
+Adblock Plus-compatible blocklists of various spammy websites plaguing search results.
+These typically contain scraped or machine-translated pages from github or stack-overflow.

+After applying the blocklist, these pages will be removed from DuckDuckGo and Google search results.

 ## Usage

-Assuming uBlock Origin is used, paste the link to the raw version of [blocklist.txt](blocklist.txt) into the `Custom` field in the `Filter lists` tab.
+In uBlock Origin, paste the link to the raw version of [blocklist.txt](blocklist.txt) into the `Custom` field in the `Filter lists` tab.